vzakharchenko/huawei-hilink/README.md

 ```

-- get conversation for phone +111111111111  with enabled "Password required"
+- get conversation for phone +111111111111  with enabled "Require Password"
 ```
 huawei-hilink sms --phone=+111111111111 --password="YOUR_PASSWORD"
 ```